leozhao0709/iOS2ndRound/iOS_Note/ios/UICollectionView.md

 - We need **use layout to initial** the UICollectionView.
 - UICollectionView default background Color is **black**.
-- We can s**etup many properties in layout** intead of collectionView itself.
+- We can **setup many properties in layout** intead of collectionView itself.

 ## 2. dataSource